Discord is launching a game store

 - Metro: Last Light Redux

-- Darksiders : Warmastered Edition
+- Darksiders: Warmastered Edition

 - De Blob